 A Simple budget is a summary of your probable income and expenditure over a specified period of time, usually a year.
 It enables you to set expectations for the incoming funds and helps you optimize their use.

 A reasonable budget is the ministry's lifeblood.
 According to a study, some churches today take a "use it or lose it" view on money in the name of serving God to bless more when it's needed.
 Although we are aware that God will bless us, we need to have a proper plan!
-Proverbs 27:23 reminds us to know the state of our flocks and to put our heart into caring for our herds.
+Proverbs 27:23 reminds us to know the state of our flocks and to put our hearts into caring for our herds.

 To create a healthy church budget, take time to read this useful guide that will surely provide you an insight on how to start.